BSSB33/machine_learning/README.md

 ### Introduction to Data Science subject at ELTE:
 - Used code of Assignment in `.py` extension and other code snippets in the form of a Jupiter Notebook (`.ipynb`)
-- Final report with used models and techniques with the task description. (`.pdf`)
+- Final report with used models and techniques with the task description. (`.pdf`) The Report Is available here [Intro Report](https://github.com/BSSB33/machine_learning/blob/main/Introduction%20To%20Data%20Science/Assignment/Final_Report.pdf)
 - Other materials, charts generated.
 - Class materials
 - Lecure slides

-### 'Machine Learning' subject at ELTE:
+### Machine Learning subject at ELTE:
 - Used code of Assignment in `.py` extension and other code snippets in the form of a Jupiter Notebook (`.ipynb`)
-- Final report with used models and techniques with the task description. (`.pdf`)
+- Final report with used models and techniques with the task description. (`.pdf`) The Report Is available here [ML Report](https://github.com/BSSB33/machine_learning/blob/main/Semester%20project%20-%20ML%20challenge/SUBMITTED/Machine_Learning_Assignment.pdf)
 - Other materials, prediction results, example images.

 ### Machine Learning A-Z Hands-On Python online course from Udemy: